brandur/sorg/content/fragments/caveman.md

 +++
-hook = "In 1980, Michael Crichton characters spoke like cavemen to save satellite bandwidth.
+hook = "In 1980, Michael Crichton characters in _Congo_ spoke like cavemen to save satellite bandwidth.
 It was absurd.
 Ridiculous!
 Forty-five years later, we're doing the same thing with LLMs to save tokens."
 # image = ""
 published_at = 2026-04-12T11:41:03-05:00
 title = "Caveman"